wertylop5/systems_project_1/README.md

 ## Bugs:
 * The \ in escaped quotes are not removed in the final string
 * Cannot handling semicolons within a string
+* If one command in a list of commands is invalid, then every command that follows will be invalid.

 ## Functions:
 * `parse.c`